 Writing a PRD

 A PRD (Product Requirements Document) is the starting point of every task flow in Task Master.
 It defines what you’re building and why.
-A clear PRD dramatically improves the quality of your tasks, your model outputs, and your final product — so it’s worth taking the time to get it right.You don’t need to define your whole app up front.
-You can write a focused PRD just for the next feature or module you’re working on.
+A clear PRD dramatically improves the quality of your tasks, your model outputs, and your final product — so it’s worth taking the time to get it right.What Makes a Good PRD?

 - Clear objective — what’s the outcome or feature?